saatkamp/simpl09/branches/hiwi/org.simpl.core/simpl-tomcat-readme.txt

 1) Install Apache Tomcat.
 It is VERY IMPORTANT to choose a path without any spaces, and do not start it yet.
 2) Install PostgreSQL
 3) Extract the simpl-tomcat.zip to the Tomcat root directory (/Tomcat x.x/).
 Overwrite existing files and folders.
-4) Customize the configuration files and start Apache Tomcat (see chapter Configuration Files)
+4) Adapt the configuration files to your local setup and start Apache Tomcat (see chapter Configuration Files)
 5) Open the Resource Management Webinterface and install it (see chapter Links)

 = Configuration Files =
 Resource Management: webapps\axis2\WEB-INF\conf\simpl-resource-management-config.xml
-Resource Management Webinterface: webapps\rmweb\WEB-INF\conf\rmweb-config.xml
+Resource Management Web Interface: webapps\rmweb\WEB-INF\conf\rmweb-config.xml
-RRS: webapps\axis2\WEB-INF\conf\rrs-config.xml

 = Login =
 The user for Apache Tomcat and thus the Resource Management Web Interface is "admin", no password is set.